Photo courtesey of Stepfanie Aguillon

 Thoughts on being here in L.A. and at UCLA?

 I’m still figuring out places to go and different things to do here in LA, but I’m really excited to be back in a place with good Mexican food!
-In terms of UCLA, I feel lucky and excited to have the opportunity to be at a state school that serves communities I’m a part of – and that I care deeply about.
-I started my career at a state school and this is exactly the kind of university I hoped to end up at.
+In terms of being at UCLA, I feel lucky and excited to have the opportunity to be at a state school that serves communities I’m a part of, and that I care deeply about!
+I started my career at a state school and I’m now exactly where I hoped to be.